lxFang2022/TRC-HCN/README.md

 ## Code
-train_nasdaq.py : Train a model of TRC-HCN on the NASDAQ dataset.
+train_nasdaq.py : Train a model of TD-HCN on the NASDAQ dataset.
 The training procedure and evaluation procedure are all included in the `train_nasdaq.py`.
 ```train & evaluate
 python train_nasdaq.py